sniller27/Webscraping/README.md

 # Webscraping
 Using the headless browser PhantomJS to scrape a website.

-The app simply takes a screenshots of the website and returns the value of free slots that you can book.
+The app simply takes a screenshot of the website and then returns the value of free slots that you can book.